LTC Insurance FAQs

 You must download and print the ‘Enrollment Verification’ after signing.

-Allstate has been in business since 1956
+The Standard has been in business since 1906

-Learn more about Allstate by visiting Home | Allstate (Allstatebenefits.com)
+Learn more about The Standard by visiting https://www.standard.com/get-to-know-standard

 No.